jumpnow/jumpnowtek-site/_posts/2019-02-07-Enumerating-SSH-algorithms.md

     Server -> <nothing>

-Here is what it looks like.
+Here is what it looks like (the Dropbear server is running on port 2222).

-For this test I was running a Dropbear server on a workstation on port 2222.

     # nmap -p2222 -n -sV --script ssh2-enum-algos 192.168.10.12
     Starting Nmap 7.70 ( https://nmap.org ) at 2019-02-07 06:14 EST